10 Facts About Brandy Station

 June 9, 1863

 The Battle of Brandy Station on June 9, 1863 was the largest cavalry engagement in American history and had a profound impact on the Gettysburg Campaign.
-The Civil War Trust has worked to preserve close to 1,800 acres of this Virginia.
+The Civil War Trust has preserved more than 1,850 acres of this Virginia battlefield.

 Fact #1: The Battle of Brandy Station is the largest cavalry battle in American history.

 The Battle of Brandy Station came on the heels of a dramatic reorganization of the Army of the Potomac's cavalry.
 When Gen. Joseph Hooker replaced Ambrose Burnside in 1863, he aggregated previously disparate mounted units into a single cavalry corps.
 At last, the Federal horsemen were able to operate in numbers large enough to compete with their Confederate counterparts.

 Thus, when the blue and gray troopers of both armies clashed on the field of Brandy Station on June 9, 1863, a total of 18,456 horsemen became involved in the fighting.
 The ensuing action was the largest one day cavalry battle in American history.

 It should be noted at an additional 3,000 Federal infantrymen were also present at Brandy Station, raising the total number of combatants to 21,456, and prompting some to argue that the 1864 Battle of Trevilian Station is the largest "all-cavalry" battle of the war.
 This technicality, however, belies the fact that even without these foot soldiers, 1,500 more cavalrymen fought at Brandy Station than at Trevilian the following year.

 Fact #2: The Battle of Brandy Station was the opening engagement of the Gettysburg Campaign.